A virtual assistant business is one of the easiest, quickest, and low-cost businesses to start.

 Basically, think of what unique skill you have, what value you can add, and then market yourself!

-A VA doesn’t necessarily have to have prior experience as an assistant or in an administrative role.
-For example, a real estate agent may start a Virtual Assistant business helping other real estate agents with their listings.
+A virtual assistant doesn’t necessarily have to have prior experience as an assistant or in an administrative role.
+For example, a real estate agent may start a virtual assistant business helping other real estate agents with their listings.

-How Do I Get Started as a VA?
+How Do I Get Started As a Virtual Assistant?

 - Choose a name for your business

-- Decide what services you are going to offer
+- Decide what virtual assistant services you are going to offer

 - Package and price your services

 - Get a contract in place to cover you

 - Ensure you have a comfortable remote location to work from

 - Start working for clients and accepting payments